-• FY11 PRMRP Joint Programmatic Review Panel (JPRP) member is found to be involved in the pre-application or application processes including, but not limited to, concept design, application development, budget preparation, and the development of any supporting document.
-A list of the FY11 PRMRP JPRP members may be found at http://cdmrp.army.mil/prmrp/panels/panel11.

-- Submission of the same research project to different funding opportunities within the same program and fiscal year. - The application does not conform to this Program Announcement/Funding Opportunity description to an extent that precludes appropriate review. - Direct costs as shown on the Research and Related Budget form exceed the maximum allowed by this Program Announcement/Funding Opportunity. - Inclusion of URLs with the exception of links to published references. - Page size is larger than 8.5 inches x 11.0 inches (approximately 21.59 cm x 27.94 cm). - The proposed research project is not a clinical trial. - An IDE/IND has not been submitted and/or approved. - The PI does not meet the eligibility criteria. - The proposed research is not relevant to any of the congressionally directed FY11 PRMRP topic areas.
+- A FY12 PRMRP Joint Programmatic Review Panel (JPRP) member is named as being involved in the research proposed or is found to have assisted in the pre-application or application processes including, but not limited to, concept design, application development, budget preparation, and the development of any supporting document.
+A list of the FY12 PRMRP JPRP members can be found at http://cdmrp.army.mil/prmrp/panels/panel12. - The application does not conform to this Program Announcement/Funding Opportunity description to an extent that precludes appropriate review. - Direct costs as shown on the Research & Related Budget exceed the maximum allowed by this Program Announcement/Funding Opportunity. - Inclusion of URLs, with the exception of links in References Cited and Publication and/or Patent Abstract sections. - Page size is larger than 8.5 inches x 11.0 inches (approximately 21.59 cm x 27.94 cm). - Inclusion of any employee of CDMRP review contractors in applications for funding without adequate plans to mitigate conflicts of interest.
+Refer to the General Application Instructions, Section II.B., for detailed information. - The proposed research is not a clinical trial. - The PI does not meet the eligibility criteria. - The proposed research is not relevant to any of the Congressionally directed FY12 PRMRP topic areas.